Precision digital thermometer for professional kitchens and food safety.

 Temperature Over Time

-In some cases, you will have to base your cooking on the internal temperature of the food, and not depend on the time indicated on its packaging.
+In some cases, you will have to base your cooking on the food’s internal temperature rather than the time indicated on its packaging.

-Take for example the roast chicken.
-This dish is cooked regularly by many households.
-The risk of foodborne diseases such as salmonella from undercooked chicken means most roasted chicken cooked at home is overcooked, resulting in dry and dull-looking meat that is difficult to chew.
-Despite that, different supermarkets still suggest almost the same cooking time for different sizes (and weights) of chicken.
-This is because supermarkets and meat manufacturers slightly overestimate the cooking time to ensure the meat is thoroughly cooked and has met food safety guidelines.
+Take, for example, the roast chicken.
+This dish is regularly cooked in many households.
+The risk of foodborne diseases, such as Salmonella from undercooked chicken, means most roasted chicken cooked at home is overcooked, resulting in dry and dull-looking meat that is difficult to chew.
+Despite that, different supermarkets still suggest almost the same cooking time for various sizes (and weights) of chicken.
+This is because supermarkets and meat manufacturers slightly overestimate cooking times to ensure the meat is thoroughly cooked and meets food safety guidelines.

 In this case, your best point of reference would be the temperature.
-This is where the benefits of having handy tools like food thermometers or meat thermometers come into the picture.
-By using food thermometers, you can guarantee delicious, juicy, yet safe roasted chicken.
+This is where the benefits of having handy tools like food or meat thermometers come into play.
+Using food thermometers ensures delicious, juicy, yet safe roasted chicken.

 Time Over Temperature